bobbyjim/x16-corewar/README.md

  ref: https://corewar.co.uk/madtutor.txt - 1986 and 1988

+# Build the Commander X16 binary

+1. On the command, line, type:

+make clean

+2. Comment out "#define X16" in common.h
+3. Uncomment "#undef X16" in common.h

+4. Then, on the command line:

+make

+# Build the "CC" binary

+1. On the command line, type:

+make clean

+2. Comment out "#undef X16" in common.h
+3. Uncomment "#define X16" in common.h

+4. Then, on the command line:

+make -f Makefile.cc

 # THE MEMORY CELL

 The memory cell is a 4 byte C struct, vaguely reminiscent of Lua opcodes: